The Mycelial Mirror's Spiral Economics

 Care Provision

-Accessibility of support services for vulnerable populations across societal organisations
+Accessibility of support services for vulnerable populations, tracked through service availability and utilization data

 Cultural Diversity

-Representation and celebration of multicultural perspectives in community dialogue
+Representation and celebration of multicultural perspectives in community dialogue, assessed through participation in cultural events and decision-making bodies

 Participatory Governance

-Level of inclusive decision-making and citizen involvement in local governance
+Level of inclusive decision-making and citizen involvement in local governance, measured through participation rates and satisfaction surveys

 Knowledge Commons

-Availability and accessibility of shared learning resources and collaborative innovation
+Availability and accessibility of shared learning resources and collaborative innovation, tracked through library usage, open-source contributions, and community education programs

 Measuring Economic Field Vitality